Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/release-notes/preview-6.md

 ## MAUI update

-First of all, the project is updated to support MAUI instead of MAUI. `VerticalStackLayout` and `HorizontalStackLayout` controls, which were added in MAUI, are supported as well.
+First of all, the project is updated to support MAUI instead of Xamarin.Forms. `VerticalStackLayout` and `HorizontalStackLayout` controls, which were added in MAUI, are supported as well.
 With MAUI update, Hot Reload is supported.

 ![Razor Hot Reload](../media/release-notes/rn6-hot-reload.gif)